 Double-click the user’s Public folder.

 If you don’t see a Public folder on the other Mac, make sure it has file sharing turned on.
-See Set up file sharing on Mac.
+See Set up file sharing.

 Do any of the following: